 Where are the iPads?
-There are no computers in our primary classes.
-There are no pedagogical online games, and we are still not worried that our children will be behind in computer literacy!
+There are no computers in our primary classrooms.
+There are no pedagogical online games.

-You will notice that we teach writing, in print and cursive, not typing.
-There is a reason for that – it is easy for children to relate to a two-dimensional surface (how long did it take your child to learn how to use your iPhone?).
-It is much more complex to relate to a three-dimensional, tactile, and moving environment, and that is what the brain needs conditioning for.
-That is why we focus on the physical world in the first years at school.
+Our classrooms teach writing, in print and cursive, not typing.
+All children can relate to a two-dimensional surface (how long did it take your child to learn how to use your iPhone?).
+It is much more complex to relate to a three-dimensional, tactile, and moving environment.
+This is where our classroom begin, conditioning the brain to recognize complexity as interesting.
+This is why CMS focuses on the physical world.

 During these years, the children build the skills they will need for a meaningful interaction with, and use of, computers.
 Rather than being passive consumers of other people’s inventions, our children are being prepared for creating and for actively adapting technology to their needs.